tuckabelle/IndesignScripts-GradientTable/README.md

 - If the user enters an invalid number in the RGB or HSL text boxes (e.g. the user enters more than three numbers or a number greater than 255 in the RGB box), the box will turn red.
 - The user chooses the height of the table.
 - The user may choose to enter in a particular table width OR allow the script to calculate the page width (allowing for the page margins) and create a table that fills that width.
+- The dialog stores the entries from the user's last gradient and recalls it for next time.

 ![Gradient Table Dialog Screenshot](https://cloud.githubusercontent.com/assets/13002217/12951646/521e51b4-cfe1-11e5-97ca-66362fb58df1.png)